The card machine market is denser than ever, meaning fees are more competitive and contracts more suitable for small businesses.

 |

-Though the rates are the same for everyone, a monthly turnover above £10k-£16k may qualify you for lower fees.
+Though the rates are the same for everyone, a monthly turnover above £10k-£16k usually qualifies you for lower fees.
+All you need to do is contact the card reader company to ask for lower rates based on your high turnover.

 Variable fees can save money if you mostly accept domestic consumer cards from Visa and Mastercard (lowest fees), whereas foreign, premium credit cards (highest fees) can bump up costs considerably.